 When: Every day from 8am

 Bibendum Oyster Bar

-Why: The ground-floor oyster bar, in the spacious art deco surroundings of the Michelin Building, is ideal for civilised weekend brunches – as are its serving hours (9.30am-5pm).
+Why: The Bibendum Oyster Bar, in the spacious art deco surroundings of the Michelin Building, is ideal for civilised weekend brunches.
 Claude Bosi may concentrate his haute cuisine efforts on the first-floor dining room, but there’s plenty to satisfy casual diners downstairs.
 Organic granola and fresh juices might start the day, but so too could eggs royale, bacon butties or even seafood platters.
 And there’s Champagne aplenty to wash everything down.

 Where: Michelin House, 81 Fulham Road, SW3 6RD

-If you’re looking to widen the net, work your way through our pick of the Best weekend brunches in the capital.
+If you’re looking to widen the net even further, why not work your way through our pick of the best weekend brunches in the capital?